 We will be limiting contracts to 6 months ahead of tender month only and a maximum of two years in duration.
-Therefore tenders should not start later than November 2017.
-Also tenders must be for existing assets.
+Therefore tenders should not start later than January 2018.

 A number of changes have been made to the report including data used within all graphs and the removal of the 12 month volume table as the graphs have been changed to show requirement by settlement period.

 Please note that we are constantly making changes to this report and as a result the content and requirements may change on a monthly basis.